 Full transparency disclaimer: For a number of years, Venmo wasn't a great choice for charitable donations.
 There were transaction limits and a whole lot of fraud, and getting back money was a real pain in the tuchus.
 Today, however, things are changing, and Venmo is a convenient, secure option for mobile donations.

 Now, you can easily connect Venmo to your super-secure Funraise account and accept donations in one click.
 If you want the nitty-gritty details, you can read our complete play-by-play on how to accept Venmo donations with Funraise.
 Spoiler alert: it's pretty darn simple.
 Because Venmo is a PayPal product, you'll get access to Venmo automatically if your Funraise account is already set up with PayPal.
 And, you'll be able to view all Venmo payments in your PayPal account.
 You know we like to make things easy ;)

-In addition to providing an additional payment option for donors, Venmo recently (as in, very recently; this is all new since October 2022) began offering charity-specific benefits through their charity profiles.
-Similar to Venmo’s business profiles, charity profiles offer registered nonprofits various tools and benefits—but they also come with a few drawbacks.
+In addition to providing an additional payment option for donors, Venmo recently (as in, since October 2022) began offering charity-specific benefits through their charity profiles.
+Similar to Venmo's business profiles, charity profiles offer registered nonprofits various tools and benefits—but they also come with a few drawbacks.
 Wondering if you should sign up or not?
 Read on.

 What we know (so far) about Venmo charity profiles

 Today, any nonprofit organization can create a charitable profile on Venmo.
 Once you're all signed up, you'll be added to Venmo's list of registered charities.
 That means when Venmo users tap the search bar and access the app's new “make a donation” option, they'll be able to find your name and donate as they see fit.